01101010110/Pumpkin-Pete-Quests/Quests.md

 🚫 Respect the boundaries.
 <br><br>
 **Outcomes**:<br>
-You receive 5 Pumpkin Seed 🎃. (🪣 Dig where he points.)
+You receive 5 Pumpkin Seed 🎃. (🪣 Dig where he points.)<br>
+You walk away and find a few coins.
+You receive 3 Yellow Pansy 🌼. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img